heiseshandian/dynamic-alias-resolve-plugin/README.md

       alias: "@",
       // pathA or pathB should be replaced with real path
       // "request" is raw request object from enhanced-resolve
-      // "alias" is matched alias of current request (eg. "@" in "@/login.less")
+      // "alias" is matched alias of current request.(eg. "@" in "@/login.less")
       dynamic: (request, alias) => "pathA or PathB",
       // we just want less file to be handled by this plugin
       pattern: /\.less$/,